Purpose

 Background

-Who Qualifies for the Home Exemptions?
+Who Qualifies for the Home Exemption?

 You are entitled to the home exemption if:

-1) You own and occupy the property as your principal home ("real property owned and occupied as the owner's principal home") means occupancy of a home in the county with the intent to reside in the county.
-Intent to reside in the county is evidenced by, but not limited to.: occupancy of a home in Kauai county for more than 271 calendar days of a calendar year; registering to vote in the county; filing annual Hawaii Residential Income Taxes (N-11) holding a Hawaii Driver's License or State ID, with a Kauai County Address or being stationed in the county under military orders of the United States, with a reported address in the county;
+1. You own and occupy the property as your principal home ("real property owned and occupied as the owner's principal home") means occupancy of a home in the county with the intent to reside in the county.
+Intent to reside in the county is evidenced by, but not limited to.: occupancy of a home in Kauai county for more than 271 calendar days of a calendar year; registering to vote in the county; filing annual Hawaii Residential Income Taxes (N-11) with a Kaua'i County Address, holding a Hawaii Driver's License or State ID, or being stationed in the county under military orders of the United States, with a reported address in the county;

-2) Your ownership is recorded at the Bureau of Conveyances, State Department of Land and Natural Resources, in Honolulu on or before SEPTEMBER 30th preceding the tax years for which you claim the exemption.
+2. Your ownership is recorded at the Bureau of Conveyances, State Department of Land and Natural Resources, in Honolulu on or before SEPTEMBER 30th preceding the tax years for which you claim the exemption.
 In the case of a lease, the document must indicate that the lessee has a lease for residential purposes for a term of fifteen years or more and will pay all property taxes;

-3) You file a claim for home exemption (Form P-3) with the Real Property Assessment Division on or before SEPTEMBER 30th preceding the tax years for which you claim the exemption.
+3. You file a claim for home exemption (Form P-3) with the Real Property Assessment Division on or before SEPTEMBER 30th preceding the tax years for which you claim the exemption.

-4) You filed a Residential Hawaii State Income Tax(N-11) return for the prior year.
+4. You filed a State of Hawai'i Income Tax (N-11) return for the prior year.

-Basic Home Exemption
+Claim for Home Exemption

 NOTE: You are required to contact the Real Property Assessment office should you change your status, such as moving, renting and/or using any portion of your residence as a business within 30 days.

-Additional Home Exemption Based On Owner-Occupant's Income
+Additional Home Exemption Based on Owner-Occupant's Income

 The exemption claim must be filed each year by SEPTEMBER 30th.
 Results in an additional $120,000 Exemption & reduces the Refuse Collection fee by 1/2.
 Applicants are required to have an approved Home Exemption.
 Qualification for $120,000 Additional Income Exemption based upon an annual gross income of ALL of the owner-occupant(s) not to exceed the qualified gross income ceiling (80% of the Kauai Median Household Income) for that year.
 The income used for qualifying is the Federal & the State of Hawaii gross income from the year preceding the date of application.
 YOU MUST APPLY ANNUALLY FOR THIS ADDITIONAL EXEMPTION.

-Very Low Income Tax Credit
+Very Low-Income Tax Credit

 Homeowners with household incomes that do not exceed 50% of the Kaua‘i Median Household Income published by the Kaua‘i Housing Agency for the calendar year preceding the application, shall be entitled to a credit equal to the difference between the calculated market taxes and 3% of the combined gross income of ALL Titleholders on the property.
 Applicant must have a current home exemption, taxes must be current, and the amount of the credit cannot result in lowering the annual property taxes below the minimum tax.
 YOU MUST APPLY ANNUALLY FOR THIS ADDITIONAL TAX CREDIT.

-Totally Disabled Veterans
+Disabled Veterans

-If you are a totally disabled veteran, due to injuries received while on active duty with the U.S. Armed Forces, your home is exempted from all property taxes except the minimum tax of $150.
-For this special exemption, veterans must file a claim on RP Form P-6 (Rev. 5/94) on or before SEPTEMBER 30th.
-The home exemption will be valid as long as the veteran claiming the exemption remains totally disabled or the widow or widower of the totally disabled veteran remains unmarried and resides on the subject property as their principal residence.
+If you are at least 80% disabled veteran, due to injuries received while on active duty with the U.S. Armed Forces, your home is exempted from all property taxes except the minimum tax of $150.
+The home exemption under Section 5A-11.4 has been established by a disabled veteran will be valid as long as the veteran claiming the exemption remains disabled or the widow or widower of the disabled veteran remains unmarried and resides on the subject property as their principal residence.
+For this special exemption, veterans must file a claim on RP Form P-6 and Claim for Home Exemption (P-3) on or before SEPTEMBER 30th.

-Blind, Deaf, or Totally Disabled
+Blind, Deaf, Totally Disabled or Disabled Veteran

-If you have impaired sight or hearing or are totally disabled, you may file a claim on RP Form P-6 for a $50,000 real property tax exemption on property you own.
+If you have impaired sight or hearing or are totally disabled or Disabled Veteran, you may file a claim on RP Form P-6 for a $50,000 real property tax exemption on property you own.
 This claim is in addition to the regular or multiple home exemption.
 Your condition must be certified by a licensed physician of State of Hawaii, a commissioned medical officer in the United States Army, Navy, Marine Corps or Public Health Service.
 "Certification" will be determined on the basis of a written report resulting from an examination performed by the authorized physician.

 The following requirements must be satisfied to qualify for the exemption: